rain152/IPVG/README.md

 - [Wan2.2](https://github.com/Wan-Video/Wan2.2) for video generation capabilities
 - [ComfyUI-HyperLoRA](https://github.com/bytedance/ComfyUI-HyperLoRA) for identity-preserving image generation
 - The open-source community for various tools and libraries

+We are grateful to the organizers of the [Identity-Preserving Video Generation Challenge](https://hidream-ai.github.io/ipvg-challenge.github.io) for providing a platform to evaluate and showcase our method.

 ## 📜 License